Welcome to our courses in Tuscan farmhouse cookery

 Not only cooking, but also sightseeing, learning italian, wine-tasting, you name it!

-§ Stay in a seventeenth-century farmhouse on an organic olive farm (also a riding centre).
+§ Stay in a seventeenth-century farmhouse on an organic olive farm and a riding centre.

-§ Have daily hands-on cooking lessons with jovial Isabella, chef of our farm restaurant, using locally reared meat and, above all, Tuscany’s glory: the variety of vegetables and fruit.
+§ Have daily hands-on cooking lessons with Isabella, using locally reared meat and, above all, Tuscany’s glory: the variety of vegetables and fruit.

-§ Learn about Tuscan culinary traditions and the production of wine and olive oil from Jenny, an Oxford graduate who came to Tuscany some years ago and lost her return ticket.
+§ Learn about the production of wine and olive oil from Jenny, an Oxford graduate who came to Tuscany some years ago and lost her return ticket.

 § Visit local sites of interest not known to the average tourist.
 Visit a famous winery in the heart of the Chianti region.